TDBwriter/orderOfTheOpenBook/LevelOne/001-ArinenMeetsOhr.md

 He frowned, "What about it?
 He has been a good friend to you for years.
 Has something happened between you?"

 She shook her head with a shrug.
 "No, nothing like that.
 He is wonderful, and it is a smart match.
-I just feel somehow, resistant.
+I just feel...resistant, somehow.
 As if, I am merely the deed to this kingdom that he must accept in order to rule it."

 Reaching her rooms, they faced each other.
 She continued, "We are unbalanced.
 The rumors say he is quite the politician, already building respect in nearby courts.
 I'll not be arm candy the rest of my life, boring as it may be."